x

 People staring

-One of the main reasons people get embarrassed when out in public with someone with Huntington's disease is because people tend stare at them.
-Having people staring is not uncommon either, almost everybody who has lived with a family member who has Huntington's disease will know what it feels like when members of the public stare.
+One of the main reasons people get embarrassed when out in public with someone with HD is because people tend to stare.

 'Sometimes when we used to go out with Mum I would catch someone staring, laughing or pointing.
 I used to get very angry and want to cause them some physical pain.
 I was never brave or stupid enough to do this.
 So I developed something I named The Look of Doom.
 Whenever I noticed someone staring, I would shoot a look in their direction, staring back at them in such a manic way that they would immediately know it was not OK to continue what they were doing.'
 Ben